inkognitro/oas-tszod-gen/README.md

 const zodRequestHandler = new ZodValidationRequestHandler(axiosRequestHandler);

-export const requestHandler = new AuthRequestHandler( [myJwtAuthenticationProvider],
+export const requestHandler = new AuthRequestHandler(
-  // The order does not matter here, in case of multiple authentication providers.
+  // In case of multiple authentication providers, the order does not matter.
   // Multiple authentication providers are prioritized by the sorting of the names which
   // are listed in the "request.endpointSchema.supportedSecuritySchemas" array.
   // This array has the same order as the security schemes in the OAS3 specs of that operation,
   // or endpoint respectively.
 The first found token received from the "findToken" method of a
   // supported authentication provider is then added to the request headers.
+  [myJwtAuthProvider],

   zodRequestHandler
 );